UX Design: Types of Interactive Content That Boosts Engagement

 This type of interactive content is becoming increasingly popular, and content creators are working to improve existing product demo formats and develop new ones to impress customers.
 Today, they go much further than video presentations already well-familiar to users: you can also find interactive demos that offer 360-degree views of products or places, live streams that let them communicate directly and ask questions about the product, etc. As a result, these creative approaches help brands show and tell more about their offers and engage customers to learn more and try.

-The interactive product page of the yacht-hiring website uses smooth 3D model animations, allowing visitors to view them from different angles.
+The interactive product page of the Sunday website for a robotic company uses smooth 3D model animation, allowing visitors to view it from different angles.

 Ebooks and Whitepapers